RIGd UltraSwing Tire Carrier with UltraPlate and Table – Review

 The UltraSwing starts around $1000 and can go up from there depending on the accessories you choose to add.

 The UltraSwing covers everything you would want in a tire carrier and much more.
-Made in the USA, RIGd pumped life back into the tire carrier addition and will make drivers who never considered adding one, give tire carrier a second look.
+Made in the USA, RIGd pumped life back into the tire carrier addition and will make drivers who never considered adding one give the tire carrier a second look.

 Depending on how you use the UltraSwing will determine whether or not you want to take it apart, adjust it or remove the whole unit.
 First, you can take off the wheel plate and your tire, which would leave you with the UltraSwing and no tire/mount.
 If you don’t need to carry a tire and maybe just a bike rack alone, this is a great feature to reduce weight and possibly increase clearance.